Nonlocal Moments in the Chern Bands of Twisted Bilayer Graphene: Nearly Decoupled nonlocal Moments

 To understand how nonlocal Wannier states can nonetheless be nearly non-overlapping, we note that for most $\bk$ in the BZ, other than an order $s$ region surrounding the $\Gamma$ point, the wavefunctions \eqref{eq:fullWF} are approximately $\bk$-independent.
 As a result, almost all the weight of the Wannier state is concentrated in its central Gaussian peak, a fact which was noticed numerically in the BM model~\cite{zang2022realspacerepresentationtopological}.
 Indeed, we may directly calculate the weight of the Wannier function for $\br$ in the first unit cell (UC)

 such that there is only $O(s^2)$ weight left for the peaks centered at other unit cells.
 For a detailed derivation of the asymptotic form of the Wannier states, see App.~\ref{app:wannier}.

 At first sight the form of the Wannier state is surprising, because \eqref{eq:universaltail} appears to have order one weight when integrated.
 However, such tail only sets in when $\bR \gg 1/s$ is sufficiently large that $e^{i \bk \cdot \bR}$ probes momenta in the vicinity of the $\Gamma$-point, $\bk \ll s$.
 Thus, as $s$ is decreased towards zero, the onset of the tail \eqref{eq:universaltail} gets pushed to longer length scales, reducing the weight in the tail and concentrating it in the central peak.
+The Wannier states are plotted in Fig. 4(a)-(b) for a small $s=0.05$ to emphasize the aspects described above.
 Schematically speaking, $s^{-1}$ is the length scale at which the nontrivial band topology can be detected in the system.
 The emergence a long length scale $s^{-1}$ from a short length scale $\delta\sim s$ can be understood a consequence of UV/IR mixing, a generic feature topological bands due to the non-commutative geometry necessary for a nonzero Chern number, $C = 2\pi i \Tr [X,Y]$.
 Here $\Tr$ is a suitably regularized trace per unit volume and $X,Y$ are projected position operators \cite{kitaevAnyonsExactlySolved2006,prodanDisorderedTopologicalInsulators2011,bellissardNonCommutativeGeometryQuantum1994}.